IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Any man who reads too much and uses his own brain too little falls into **lazy habits of thinking**.”

 ― <a href="https://en.wikipedia.org/wiki/Albert_Einstein" target="_blank">Albert Einstein</a>

->“Spacetime tells matter how to move; matter tells spacetime how to curve.”

-― <a href="https://en.wikipedia.org/wiki/John_Archibald_Wheeler" target="_blank">John Archibald Wheeler</a>

->“If nature were not beautiful, it would not be worth knowing, and if nature were not worth knowing, life would not be worth living.”

-― <a href="https://en.wikipedia.org/wiki/Henri_Poincar%C3%A9" target="_blank">Henri Poincaré</a>

 >“Absolute, true and mathematical time, of itself, and from its own nature flows equably without regard to anything external, and by another name is called duration: relative, apparent and common time, is some sensible and external (whether accurate or unequable) measure of duration by the means of motion, which is commonly used instead of true time ...”